-Today’s modern living often entails hours of driving and hunching over workstations, which can play havoc with our necks.
-So it is no surprise that neck pain is the second most common condition that chiropractors treat.
+Today’s modern living often entails hours of driving and hunching over work desks, which can play havoc with our necks.
+So it is no surprise that neck pain is the second most common condition that we treat at Taunton Chiropractors.

 Whilst neck pain is less common than low back pain, millions of people experience neck pain and related arm pain at some stage in their lives and therefore seek chiropractic care.